bitprj/devrel/IMC_WebDev/MiniCityBlog.md

 Apart from color and font-size, these are some of the properties you will require to get started:

-Position: It specifies the type of positioning method used for an element: static, relative, fixed, absolute or sticky.
+1. Position: It specifies the type of positioning method used for an element: static, relative, fixed, absolute or sticky.
-Display: it handles whether an element is shown or not.
+2. Display: it handles whether an element is shown or not.
 If you choose display: none, the element will not be visible.
-Background-color: It determines the background color of the element.
+3. Background-color: It determines the background color of the element.
 A color can be specified by a valid color name - like “black”, a hexadecimal value - like “ffffff” or an rgb value - like “rgb(255,0,0)”.
-Height and Width: These are properties used to set the height and width of the element.
+4. Height and Width: These are properties used to set the height and width of the element.
-Transform: This property is used to make 2D transformations.
-The most commonly used transformations are: rotate() and skew. rotate(): It rotates an element clockwise or counter-clockwise according to a given degree.
+5. Transform: This property is used to make 2D transformations.
+The most commonly used transformations are: rotate() and skew.
+   5a. rotate(): It rotates an element clockwise or counter-clockwise according to a given degree.
 For example,
 transform: rotate(20deg);
- skew(): skews an element along the X and Y-axis by the given angles.
+   5b. skew(): skews an element along the X and Y-axis by the given angles.
 For example, this example skews the element 30 degrees along the X-axis, and 50 degrees along the Y-axis.
 transform: skew(30deg, 50deg);
-Top: It affects the vertical position of the element.
+6. Top: It affects the vertical position of the element.
 The above example sets the element 18px below the top edge of its nearest positioned ancestor.
-Left:  It affects the horizontal position of the element.
+7. Left:  It affects the horizontal position of the element.
 The above example sets the element 90px from the left edge of its nearest positioned ancestor.
-Z-Index: It specifies the stack order of an element such that an element with a greater value is drawn before an element with a lower value.
-For example, an element with a z-index of -990 will be drawn before an element which has a z-index of -1000.
+8. Z-Index: It specifies the stack order of an element.
+You can think about Z-Index like layers of a sandwich.
+If the Z-Index value is higher for one item than another, the higher value will be drawn first.

 To begin with, you will need a foundation for your city to be built upon.
 You can use the following code as a starting off point:
 <img src=https://lh6.googleusercontent.com/nZcAdMZnQDGDfw-g03-90yQgQcdS4mhQPlOFNpuUhFpB3AIVSEF-YtZJ8n5qs332bXjnNEkxspiWQpyn1BFyTgKsEJHK-dQojxqiWR04nd_tZbHe4e-D9XLHXAjMTYuIXNFWbs50>